oauth-wg/draft-ietf-oauth-attestation-based-client-auth/draft-looker-oauth-attested-key-based-client-authentication.md

 In order to authenticate the client using this scheme, the authorization server MUST validate BOTH the JWTs present in the "client_assertion" parameter according to the criteria below.

+It is RECOMMENDED that the authorization server validate the Client Key Attestation prior to validating the Client Key Attestation PoP.

 ### Client Key Attestation JWT {#client-key-attestation-jwt}

 The following rules apply to validating the client key attestation JWT.
 Application of additional restrictions and policy are at the discretion of the authorization server.